-Philip Togni Vineyard is one of the older producers located in Napa’s Spring Mountain sub appellation in the hills above the town of St. Helena.
-This is a gem of a winery and was one of the last Spring Mountain wineries we visited for The Napa Wine Project – and it was well worth the wait.
-It is always a treat in the summer when you drive up and out of the fog that socks in both neighboring Napa valley and the Santa Rosa plain to the west – to the bright blue sunshine with much warmer temperatures found at the upper elevations on Spring Mountain (like at Togni Vineyards).
+Philip Togni Vineyard is one of the older producers in Napa Valley’s Spring Mountain District in the hills above the town of St. Helena.
+This was one of the last Spring Mountain wineries we visited for The Napa Wine Project – and it was well worth the wait.
+It is always a treat in the summer driving up and out of the fog that often blankets both neighboring Napa Valley and the Santa Rosa plain to the west – to bright blue sunshine with much warmer temperatures found at the upper elevations on Spring Mountain (like at Togni Vineyards).

-Philip Togni is truly a small family run operation.
+Philip Togni is a very small family run operation.
 Philip (well into his 90’s), his wife Birgitta and their daughter Lisa are all actively involved.
-This family has excellent international wine experience.
 Philip, born in England, earned a degree (the Dipome National d’Oenologie) at the University of Bordeaux where he was a student of the famed Emile Peynaud, one of the pioneers in modern winemaking.
 Only 5 students including himself were in the graduating class of 1957 and earned the first ever enology degrees awarded by that university.
-The famed blending expert Michel Rolland also trained under Emile.
-Philip was the first winemaker at Chalone Vineyard (in Monterey County), winemaker at Cuvaison in the early 1970s and later worked at Chappellet on Pritchard Hill.
-Today Lisa is also the winemaker; she has International winemaking experience having worked several harvests in France and also Australia.
-Attention to detail and quality are of the utmost priorities at this winery.
+The famed blending maestro Michel Rolland also trained under Emile.

 The Togni’s first purchased the property in 1975 and the first vines were planted in 1981, having since been replanted several times as needed.
 Their first vintage was from 1983.
 All their vineyard blocks are located around 2000 feet.
 Often a bit of snow falls in the winter.
 Almost half of the property is planted to vine leaving the vineyards surrounded by much of the natural forested land.
 There is a nice natural balance to the property; they farm sustainable, as much as possible.
 Solar panels help power the winery operations.
 Along with select nearby Spring Mountain land their property was originally planted to vineyards in the 1880’s.
-In fact, they found one of these original vines still living and have nurtured it back to health; it grows in the corner of one of the vineyards.
+In fact, they found one of these original vines (identified as Cinsault) still living and have nurtured it back to health; it grows in the corner of one of the vineyards.

 We tried a number of wines from barrel including both free run and pressed juice from their 2006 and 2007 vintages.
 The older vintages were of course already more polished with a better integrated tannin structure.
-As expected, the free run wines were more polished than the bigger “pressed wines”.
-The free run vintages we tried had very nice earthy aromas on the elegant bouquet with rich concentrated fruit flavors.
-With such young wines you get hints of how well these will age and the quality that is intrinsically part of Togni’s terroir and wine.
+As expected, the free run wines were more polished than the more robust “pressed wines”.
+The free run vintages we tried had pleasing earthy aromas on the elegant bouquet with rich concentrated fruit flavors.
+With such young wines one get hints of how well these will age along with the quality that is intrinsically part of Togni’s terroir and wine.

-To the best of our knowledge they are the only commercial Napa winery to produce wine from Black Hamburg.
-Out of 1,000+ Napa Valley based wineries or producers we have visited with, this is only the second time we’ve seen this grape being grown in Napa.
+To the best of our knowledge Philip Togni is the only commercial Napa winery to produce wine from Black Hamburg.
+Out of 1,000+ Napa Valley based wineries or producers we have visited with, this is only the second time we’ve seen this grape being grown in the Napa Valley.
 It is a fairly large grape, almost table grape sized that is planted to merely 1/4 of an acre on site.
-As a result you there is just not much of this wine available.
+As a result there is just not much of this wine available.
 A normal yield fills only one small barrel of wine.
-The these grapes are harvested late in the year so that the brix (sugar level) does a real number on their refractometer’s meter (high sugar content)!
+The these grapes are harvested late in the year so that the brix (sugar level) shows what is perhaps a shocking measurement on their refractometer’s meter (extremely high sugar content).

 Harvesting this particular grape requires significant manual labor, especially when some of the fruit gets to this late stage and is wrinkled and shriveled.
 Manual removal of the fruit has to occur even after it has gone through their de-stemmer.
 Then individual grapes are removed; those that are bird pecked or have served as food sources to wasps.
 This wine is then aged for 5 years before it is even released.
 We tried the 2007 vintage from barrel.
 Wow!
 It has brilliant floral characteristics with great viscosity on the palate.
 Wonderful layered aromas and flavors of red ripe litchi.
 While young, this wine is very fruit forward – give it time to age and it takes on more of a tawny characteristic.